Introduction to Investing in Inclusion

 - Join a global network of impact leaders who are creating an enabling environment for impact investing through the Future 500 Network, in partnership with the Australian government

-Complement your learning journey by registering for the Certificate Exam and optimize the benefits gained from the combined offerings of the free short course and the paid masterclass.
+Complement your learning journey by registering for the Certificate Exam and optimize the benefits gained from the free short course.

 To pass the Investing in Inclusion Certificate Exam, participants must score at least 70% on the multiple choice exam, upon which you will receive the Investing in Inclusion Certificate and be showcased to a network of 43,000 impact stakeholders and the Equity@Scale program.